 The Pioneers finished 1-for-2 on the power play while the Huskies officially ended 1-for-6 with the extra man.
 Twelve of St. Cloud's 32 shots came during power plays.

-UP NEXT: The Pioneers are now off for three weeks for the holiday break as they next play on Jan.
+UP NEXT: The Pioneers are now off for nearly three weeks for the holiday break as they next play on Jan.
 2-3 against Maine to begin a four-game homestand at Magness Arena.

 POSTGAME NOTES